Adroiti/docs-for-code-review-tools/RuboCop/Layout-AlignArray.md

-Pattern: Layout/AlignArray
+Pattern: Misaligned element of multi-line array

 Issue: -

 ## Description

-Here we check if the elements of a multi-line array literal are aligned.
+This cop checks if the elements of a multi-line array literal are aligned.

 ### Example